 There are several options that you can choose from.
 Again, that’s why I recommend doing your homework to see what works best for you.
 To get you started, I’ll mention a few that are well-known in this space.
 There’s Dropbox, Google Drive, Carbonite, and Amazon to start with.
 Here at Advanced-PCs, we also provide cloud backup for our clients, as part of our Managed Service.

 If you’re looking for more options, do a Google search on the different vendors out there.

 NAS (Network Attached Storage)

-A NAS is a much more economical way to having an on premise backup device, second to a server.
-Many companies start here, and then work their way up to a higher level platform.
+A NAS is a much more economical way to have an on-premise backup device, second to a server.
+Many companies start here and then work their way up to higher-level platforms.

 To find a NAS, best suited for you, again do a Google search, or check Amazon.

 Now for my final recommended backup media, the external hard drive.
 This is a step down from a NAS…..however, it’s a start.